Ibaraki Sake Breweries

-Visit Sudohonke Sake Brewing Website
+Visit Sudohonke Sake Brewery Website

 An Omi merchant from Shiga Prefecture took root in this area blessed with water and ran a sake brewing (Tenmaya) that made the best use of the area.
 That is the beginning of our 260-year history.
 At first, the head office was located in Ishige, Joso City, and there were several branches in Mizukaido, Fujishiro, Osaka, etc. During the Tengu Party turmoil, the main store’s brewery was attacked twice, and the clerk who felt the danger closed the store and then moved the brewery to Mizukaido (Hinoya), it continues to this day.
-The oldest brand is “Fujiryu”, which is still exists for ordinary sake, but this is the brand named by the head of the family three generations ago.
-The current main brand is “Kyo no Yume” This is named after Junichiro Tanizaki’s essay “Kyo no Yume Osaka no Yume”, which had a close relationship with his predecessor, Shigehachiro.
+The oldest brand is “Fujiryu”, which still exists for ordinary sake, but this is the brand named by the head of the family three generations ago.
+The current main brand is “Kyo no Yume”, which is named after Junichiro Tanizaki’s essay “Kyo no Yume Osaka no Yume”, which had a close relationship with his predecessor, Shigehachiro.
 The picture on the label is the same old map of Kyoto as the cover of the first edition book.
 The newest brand is “Ruri”, this is the newest brand launched in 1991.
 In this history, it is a sake brewery that has been called “Hinoya-san” and “Fujiryu-san” and has been popular on the Mizukaido.